VirtoCommerce/vc-platform/docs/BA docs/Pricing.md

 # Pricing

-Managing prices is the scenario that results appearing different prices for one product in different conditions or for different users.
+1Managing prices is the scenario that results appearing different prices for one product in different conditions or for different users.

 ## Overview